Thomas Longman (1804–1879): Biography

 In 1863 the firm purchased the business and stock of John W. Parker, the publisher of West Strand, London, with which it acquired many valuable or interesting copyrights, among them that of the works of John Stuart Mill and Fraser's Magazine.
 In 1870 Longman purchased the copyrights of Benjamin Disraeli's novels, including Lothair.

-Longman died 30 August 1879, and left two sons, T. N. Longman who followed his father and became head of the firm, and G. H. Longman.
+Longman died 30 August 1879, and left two sons, T. N. Longman who followed his father and became head of the firm, and George Longman.
 He was the author of a pamphlet, published in 1872, Some Observations on Copyright and our Colonies, with special reference to Canada.